ohmyfeifei/electron-win-sdk-demo/README.md

 // like this line.
 let res = tttechnode.initialize(appkey);

-// receive stream data(some event and stream-video-audio data) from 3ttech. tttdata.from.on('sum', (sample) => {
+// receive stream data(some events and stream-video-audio data) from 3ttech. tttdata.from.on('sum', (sample) => {
     let data = JSON.parse(sample);
     switch (data.callbackname) {